Our Basketball Hall of Fame monitor for Basketball looks at the following criteria:

-Based on their elite seven-year stretch, the average VORP of the last 16 Modern Era Hall of Famers is 32.0, up from 27.8 last year.
+Based on their elite seven-year stretch, the average VORP of the last 17 Modern Era Hall of Famers is 32.4, slightly up from 32.0 last year.

 With All-Star and All-NBA Selections, we look at the entire career of the player.

-The average All-Star Selections of the last 16 Modern Era Hall of Famers is 9.4, up from 7.4 last year.
+The average All-Star Selections of the last 16 Modern Era Hall of Famers is 8.3, down from 9.4 last year.

-The average All-NBA Selections (based on the pointed average of one for a Third Team, two for a Second Team and three for a First Team Selection) is 14.6, again significantly higher than the 9.8 from last year.
+The average All-NBA Selections (based on the pointed average of one for a Third Team, two for a Second Team and three for a First Team Selection) is 11.9, again significantly lower than the 14.6 from last year.

 We are also adding NBA Championships.
 Often, players in this team sport more than any other (except for NFL Quarterbacks) are judged by the number of rings they have.
-Perhaps, that shouldn't be as regarded as it is, considering the average amount of titles of our last 16 Modern Era Hall of Famers is a little more than 1.
-Specifically, it is 1.1, although with Bryant, Duncan and Garnett, 11 more titles were added.
-This is way up from the .79 last year.
+Perhaps, that shouldn't be as regarded as it is, considering the average amount of titles of our last 17 Modern Era Hall of Famers is a little more than 1.
+Specifically, it is 1.4, which is way higher than the .79 it was two years ago.